Home Health Care in Ridgefield, CT

 The following are the type of questions that in-home health care screeners should ask about specific care, and in-home health care provider protocol:

-- What specific skills does the agency’s home health providers have to offer?
+- What specific skills does the agency’s home health caregivers have to offer?

 - Do the providers participate in continuing education courses?